-The color spectrum is the seven hues of visible light, which are, red, orange, yellow, green, blue, indigo, and violet.
+The color spectrum is made up of the seven hues of visible light: red, orange, yellow, green, blue, indigo, and violet.

 These hues are arranged on the spectrum by wavelength.

-Now color is the makeup of each individual band of the refracted visible light waves, and it's also known as hue.
+Color is the makeup of each individual band of the refracted visible light waves.
+A hue is the name of a specific color.

-It starts to make more sense if you think about hue used in a sentence, like “that grass has a nice greenish hue” or “these flowers have very beautiful rainbow hues.”
+The concept may start to make more sense if you think about how the word "hue" is typically used in a sentence: "That grass has a nice greenish hue,” or “These flowers have beautiful rainbow hues.”

-So in the image above, our base color is that third color from left to right.
+In the image above, the base color is the third color from left to right.
 As you lower the saturation, it becomes more muted.
-But as you raise it, it becomes more pure and more vivid.
+As you raise the saturation, it becomes more pure and vivid.

-So you start to see kind of tints and shades arise when this happens, and a tint is a color when it's mixed with white.
-Where as a shade would be a color mixed with black.
+You can start to see tints and shades arise when this happens.
+A tint is a color mixed with white, while a shade is a color mixed with black.

-So you can see below what saturation does in a more conventional design, as the saturations are raised here.
+Below, you can see what a raised saturation does in a more conventional design.

-All of these aspects of color play, of course, a huge role in design and working together with other elements to create visual interest, mood, appeal, and many, many other factors.
+All of these aspects of color play a huge role in design, as they work together with other elements to create visual interest, mood, appeal, and many, many other factors.